 - Blend the mangoes and date paste together to smooth paste consistency.

-- Add oil, vanilla extract and flaxseed mixture (3 tbsp flaxseed meal and 9 tbsp warm water).
+- Add oil, vanilla extract and flaxseed mixture (3 tablespoon flaxseed meal and 9 tablespoon warm water).

 - Add sugar if the mangoes are too sour.